Luke-Gentry/agentforce-mcp/README.md

 - **[Low-Level Client](client-examples/low_level_client.py))**: This example demonstrates direct usage of the MCP client with SSE transport using the low level client.
 - **[LangChain Integration](client-examples/langchain_client.py)**: This example shows how to integrate the MCP-OpenAPI server with LangChain (using the [langchain-mcp-adapters](https://github.com/langchain-ai/langchain-mcp-adapters)), allowing AI agents to use these APIs through LangChain's tool system.

+## Limitations

+- **Schema Complexity**: We currently have limited support for deeply nested types in schemas.
+Additional type support can be added based on needs.

+- **Context Window Usage**: Endpoints with many parameters may consume significant space in the AI model's context window.
+Be selective about which endpoints you expose to balance functionality and efficiency.

 ## Tool Inspection